zhangsongdmk/avm_parkinglot_syn/README.md

 ```
 ### 2.2 Parklot augmentation.
 The avm images we use was got from ps2.0 in https://cslinzhang.github.io/deepps/.

 In modify_parklot.py, it takes inpainted avm image and original mask from image_inpating.py, then produce new parklot.

-### 2.3 Parklot generation.
-The avm images we use was got from ps2.0 in https://cslinzhang.github.io/deepps/.
-In modify_parklot.py, it takes inpainted avm image and original mask from image_inpating.py, then produce new parklot.

 ## 3. Ref: